gbwey/persistent-odbc/README.md

 Thanks to Dmitry Olshansky at https://github.com/odr/persistent-odbc/ for doing the initial hookup to hdbc-odbc.

-Supports Postgres, MySql, MS Sql Server and Oracle.
+Supports Postgres, MySql, MS Sql Server, Oracle and DB2.

 see TestODBC.hs for usage and tests.